A view of a glacier taken from below, with snow-capped mountains in the distance. Taken at Vatnajökull glacier, Iceland

 If you’re still choosing tours, I’ve written more about how to decide what’s worth your time.

 Iceland is relentless in its beauty, and it’s tempting to pack every waterfall, hike and viewpoint into one day.
 Resist that temptation.
 Build in slow mornings, thermal spa afternoons or even full “nothing” days.
 These aren’t wasted — they’re what allow you to savour the highlights instead of merely surviving them.
 If your itinerary is too rushed, you may have forgotten beautiful waterfall number one by the time you reach stunning waterfall number five.
 Sometimes skipping a viewpoint or taking the scenic route back to the bus is wiser than trying to see it all from every angle.
-In short, when planning your trip, be careful not to cram so much into it that you don’t even enjoy the beauty of Iceland because you’re too busy stressing about whether you’ll make it to the next tour on time.
+When planning your trip, be careful not to cram so much into it that you don’t even enjoy the beauty of Iceland because you’re too busy stressing about whether you’ll make it to the next tour on time.

 Before you go: preparing to feel human, not heroic

 I hunted down my winter hiking boots (last seen after our Sweden trip), bought extra thermal layers, and tried on my ski pants with a mix of hope and trepidation.
 They still fit.
 I can’t stress enough how important it is to dress warmly.
 Being cold wastes energy I’d much rather spend enjoying the scenery than shivering.
 Snacks went into the pack — peanut bars, fruit bars, trail mix — along with a water bottle.
 Dehydration drains your energy, so staying hydrated is essential.
-Extra socks, gloves, and a hat joined the pile, plus plasters for blisters, because sore feet are even less fun than cold toes.
+Extra socks, gloves, and a hat joined the pile.
+I also packed plasters for blisters, because sore feet are even less fun than cold toes.

 Managing energy on the ground

-Most problems in Iceland don’t start with ice or wind — they start with fatigue.
+Most problems in Iceland don’t start with ice or wind; they start with fatigue.
 Tired legs react more slowly.
-Tired brains make optimistic decisions about “just one more stop,” and suddenly the day feels longer than planned and you end up dreading the next busy day instead of looking forward to this.
+Tired brains make optimistic decisions about “just one more stop.”
+Suddenly the day feels longer than planned and you end up dreading the next busy day instead of looking forward to this.
 This didn’t happen to us, thankfully – but the days were long.
 Managing energy on the ground means paying attention to how you feel as the day unfolds, not just what’s left on the itinerary.
 Shorter walks, fewer mad dashes for viewpoints, and strategic pauses go a long way.
 I have to say that Marc did this better than I did.
 When I was still on beaches or near waterfalls trying to get the best photos, he sometimes went back to the bus to relax and listen to a podcast.

 Recovery is part of the itinerary: Hvammsvík’s thermal pools